-Parkinson’s disease is a complex motor disorder that can cause unintentional or uncontrollable movements.
-It typically occurs due to low levels of dopamine in the brain.
-Dopamine is a chemical that plays an important role in movement and coordination.
+Parkinson’s disease can cause unintentional or uncontrollable movements.
+It typically occurs due to low levels of dopamine, which is a chemical in the brain that plays an important role in movement and coordination.

 Parkinson’s disease (PD) is a progressive disorder that develops due to the degeneration of nerve cells in the brain that control movement.
 Normally, dopamine and other neurotransmitters work together to help coordinate movement.
 But without sufficient dopamine, this is not possible.